Traps to Avoid When Buying Windows 7

 My friend Mick points out that you could upgrade from XP to Vista, and then make another in-place upgrade to Windows 7.
 Guy says this suggestion is another sign of Mick’s madness.

-The principle behind tier for tier is like for like; you are starting with XP Home Premium and are upgrading to Windows 7 Home Premium.
-The three editions of Windows 7 that will be on sale from October 2009 are Home Premium, Professional and Ultimate.
+The principle behind tier for tier is like for like; you upgrade XP Home Premium to Windows 7 Home Premium.
 Everyone agrees you cannot downgrade, going from Ultimate to Home Premium is not possible.
 However, it is claimed that you can pay the extra and go upmarket from Home Premium to Windows 7 Ultimate.
 Guy says-double check because it did not work for me.

 32 and 64-bit Processors

 Plan B is to opt for Windows Anytime Upgrade (WAU).
-You buy a product key which unlocks the next edition, for example, you could start off with Windows Vista Home Premium, upgrade to Windows 7 Home Premium, and then buy a WAU upgrade to Windows 7 Professional or Ultimate.
+You buy a product key which unlocks the next edition, for example, you could start off with Windows Vista Home Premium, upgrade to Windows 7 Home Premium, and then buy a WAU upgrade to Windows 7 Professional.
 This worked smoothly for me.

 Each Windows 7 edition is now a superset of the lower editions, thus you don’t lose any features if you upgrade from Home Premium to Professional.
 This is better and smarter than the Vista where the Professional edition did not have all the features of Home Premium.

 In the European Union there WAS a legal problem when Microsoft wanted to bundle IE8 with the operating system.
 Guy is slightly confused, but Phil E has tipped me off that this is the latest position.